 Dogs and bones go together like peanut butter and jelly, but only some bones are safe for your pooch.
 Cooked bones leftover from your barbecue may splinter and cause an obstruction or injury to your dog’s digestive system, and fatty meat scraps can lead to pancreatitis.

-Dispose of bones and meat scraps in an area your dog can’t reach, and if you must give them a bone, offer a whole raw bone (with supervised chew-time) or a safe chewable instead.
+Dispose of bones and meat scraps in an area your dog can’t reach, and only offer a whole raw bone (with supervised chew-time) or a safe chewable instead.

 Confession: French fries are my favorite food, and I love to share them with my dog.
 But fries are high in fat and sodium, and overindulgence can lead to dehydration and an upset tummy for us both.
 Salty snacks in general are a bad idea for dogs; too much salt can even lead to ion poisoning.

 So it’s safe to toss your dog one or two fries at the drive-through, but don’t super-size their serving.

 Candy and gum

 Chances are you’re not letting your dog go wild in the candy aisle, but accidental ingestion of candy or gum can cause serious damage.

 Aside from the choking hazard posed by small, sticky treats, many sugar-free gums and candies contain xylitol, a popular sugar substitute that is extremely toxic to dogs.
 Even a small amount can cause life-threatening hypoglycemia.
 Symptoms of xylitol poisoning in dogs include:

 - Lack of coordination or difficulty walking or standing